nuagenetworks/vspkdoc/_sources/v6/nul2domain.rst.txt

 - ``flow_collection_enabled``: Determines whether or not flow collection is enabled.

+- ``flow_count``: Maximum number of data flows allowed for a VPort.

+- ``flow_limit_enabled``: Indicates if flow limit is enabled on this Domain.
+Possible values are ENABLED or DISABLED.

 - ``embedded_metadata``: Metadata objects associated with this entity.
 This will contain a list of Metadata objects if the API request is made using the special flag to enable the embedded Metadata feature.
 Only a maximum of Metadata objects is returned based on the value set in the system configuration.

 - ``vn_id``: Current network's globally unique VXLAN network identifier